Quitting smoking = depression?

 I quit smoking cigarettes seven days ago.
 I've quit before and I understand that this horrible loneliness and depression are just some of the withdrawal symptoms, but I don't know how to lessen the depression.
 Most of my friends are smokers, so I'm not going out much and I live alone.
 Is there a treatment for this kind of depression?
 How long does this last?
 It lasted over a month the last time I tried to quit smoking.

-It is a challenge to beat smoking.
-You've already taken the first step toward a lifetime of better, smoke-free health.
-Keep it up and you'll be thanking yourself and inspiring others for years to come!Alice!
+You've already taken the first step toward a lifetime of smoke-free health.
+With some professional help, you can decide on the treatment plan that works best for you.
+Plus, maybe your friends will see your progress and join you — accountability among friends is a good incentive to abstain from smoking.
+Keep it up and you'll be thanking yourself and inspiring others for years to come!